 This feature is experimental, you can expect some changes in the Python API.
 Please report on Github any issue you encounter.

 5.9.1 Install dependencies

 Verify you have already installed Jupyter Widgets in order to properly visualize the plots.
-See https://ipywidgets.readthedocs.io/en/latest/user\install.html and the spacy model:
+See https://ipywidgets.readthedocs.io/en/latest/user_install.html

 For running this guide you need to install the following dependencies: